See, Hear, Read: Leveraging Multimodality with Guided Attention for Abstractive Text Summarization: Experimental Results

 Table \ref{tab:transferability} shows the transferability property of \name\ between How2 and AVIATE.
 When trained and tested on the same dataset, \name\ produces the best ROUGE scores, which is expected.
 However, when trained on AVIATE and tested on How2, \name\ yields an R-L score of $49.90$, which is just $6.9$ decrease in R-L score {($11.83\%$ reduction in performance)} than the one when trained and tested on How2.
 The vice-versa is not true, i.e., when trained on How2 and tested on AVIATE, the performance drop is drastic {($26.56\%$ reduction in performance)}.
 As the videos in How2 have human-annotated transcripts and those in AVIATE have ASR-generated transcripts, for fair comparison of transferability, we extract the ASR transcripts of the How2 videos and train \name.
 The results of this experiment are shown in the second row of Table \ref{tab:transferability}.
 We observe that the ASR transcript reduces the test performance on How2, which is expected due to the noise in the ASR output.
 The transferability score on AVIATE improves a bit, but the performance drop is still heavy {($25.51\%$ reduction in performance)}.
 From all these experiments, we can conclude that since the videos of How2 are very short, the learned weights do not perform well for longer videos.
 However, AVIATE consists of diverse-length videos, and thus, the trained model on AVIATE yields good results on How2 as well.

 {Table \ref{tab:transferability_short_medium_long} shows the transferability of \name\ across short, medium and long videos of AVIATE.
 When trained on the long videos, \name\ performs the best across all three portions.
 However, when trained on short videos, the model can not learn long-term dependency for lengthier videos.
 The same property supports the results on Table \ref{tab:transferability}.
-Since the How2 dataset contains only short videos, the model does not perform well when trained on How2 and tested on AVIATE. }
+Since the How2 dataset contains only short videos, the model does not perform well when trained on How2 and tested on AVIATE.
+The longer videos in the training set helps the model to generalize well across videos of various lengths. }